4. Pre-Journey Checks

 Secure all components and hardware

-Loose items may detach during operation, posing risks to both the operator and the public. -
+Loose items may move when riding, posing risks to both the operator and the public. -

 Electric shocks or fires